Tax & Compliance

 Pricing (as of early 2026)

-CoinTracker has restructured pricing several times.
-Recent pricing:
+CoinTracker has restructured pricing multiple times:

-• Free: Portfolio tracking only (limited transactions)
+• Free: Portfolio tracking with limited transactions

 • Base: Up to 100 transactions — approximately $59/year